lin826/Eval-Sort/README.md

 ## Generate Workload

 <!-- TODO: Add instructions to use BoDS -->
-Refer to [BU-DiSC/BoDS](https://github.com/BU-DiSC/bods), we compile the generator then move the resulting executable file under our `./bods/` folder.
+Refer to [BU-DiSC/BoDS](https://github.com/BU-DiSC/bods), we compile the generator then move the resulting executable file under `./bods/` folder.

 ```sh
 cd ./bods